rbabaci1/COVID-19-Tracker/README.md

 ## About:
-A Web Application with a modern mobile view, created to help, educate and share information and stats with the public community about the Coronavirus pendemic.
+A Web Application with a modern mobile view, created to help, educate and share information and stats with the public community about the Coronavirus pandemic.
 ------------------------------------------------

 ## Used Technologies: